d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 \end{aligned}
 $$

-Similarly to the previous section showed that the best approximation of the first derivative is a line, we can illustrate the best approximation of a function by a quadratic using both the first and second derivative.
-This results from a famous *Taylor series*, which are going to discuss in the next section.
-Before that, let us grab a taste of how to approximate the function $\sin(x)$.
+If we have some original function $f(x)$ in mind, we may compute the first two derivatives and find the values for $a, b$, and $c$ that make them match this computation.
+Similarly to the previous section where we saw that the first derivative gave the best approximation with a straight line, this construction provides the best approximation by a quadratic.
+Let us visualize this for $f(x) = \sin(x)$.

 ```{.python .input}
 # Compute sin